ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 daemonset.apps/speaker created
 ~~~

 The lines are merely informative about the resources created by your deployment, or sporadic warnings about deprecated apis still used by the software you're installing in your cluster.
-So, if you don't see a lot of warnings or just errors, the deployment can be considered sucessful like in the output above.
+So, if you don't see a lot of warnings or just errors, the deployment can be considered successful like in the output above.

 Finally, you can check out how the MetalLB service is running in your cluster.